mheistermann/cliPublish/README.md

 ## Ideas

+* Automatic copy to clipboard
 * Support multiple servers in config, select using optional argument
-* Warn/Stop/Backup if remote filename already exists
+* Warn/stop/backup if remote filename already exists
 * Upload multiple files at once, creating a directory with an index.html

 ## Contributing